Shift4 Payments Review

 Feedback from merchants indicates that Shift4 offers a choice between either interchange-plus or tiered pricing.
-While interchange-plus rates are subject to negotiation, the company’s tiered rates are as follows:
+While interchange-plus rates are subject to negotiation, the company’s tiered rates have been reported as follows:

 - 1.39% + $0.10 per transaction for card-present sales (i.e., swiped, dipped, or tapped)